Past pupils return to give advice

 AROUND 30 former pupils returned to Ripon Grammar School to talk to current students about careers, university and life after leaving school.

-From volunteering and working in hospitality to travelling in Europe, Japan and South-East Asia, many students were keen to share their experiences of taking a gap year.
+From volunteering and working in hospitality to travelling in Canada, New Zealand, Japan and South-East Asia, many students were keen to share their experiences of taking a gap year.

 Others were able to give advice on a wide range of university courses.